Universe

 • properties: A dictionary with the font’s names, scripts, and features.

 • names: Contains various name strings from the font’s name table (e.g., family, full-name, postscript-name).
 Note: These may differ from what Typst uses.
-See typst.family for the name recognized by Typst.
-All possible entries (would be none if not existing in ttf name table):
+See typst.info.family for the name recognized by Typst.
+All possible entries can be found here.

 • scripts: A list of supported script and language tags from the font’s GSUB and GPOS tables.
 Note: This might not be the list of the font’s intended scripts and languages.